 What are the licensing requirements?

 The applicant must meet the minimum requirements of being at least twenty-one years of age and have at least two years (4,000 hours) of work experience in the field of investigations or security, as defined by 874 IAC 1-2-1 or 874 IAC 1-3-1; or a four year degree in criminal justice from an regionally accredited institution.
 Please also see 862 IAC 1-1-3.
-The statutes and rules can be found here.
+You may view application requirements for SG agencies or PI firms specifically or review statutes and rules.

 Does Indiana license individual employees of a Private Investigator Firm or Security Guard Agency?